Algebraic independence of solutions to multiple Lotka-Volterra systems: Lotka-Volterra systems

 \subsection{Orthogonality and disintegration}

 Our goal in this section is to entirely classify the algebraic relations between solutions of Lotka-Volterra systems, as long as $b \neq d$.

-We will now prove that the only relation between solutions of a fixed Lotka-Volterra system is equality (total disintegration) and that the relations between different systems reduce to the two types given in subsection \ref{subsec: complex inv curve}.
+We start by proving that the only relation between solutions of a fixed Lotka-Volterra system is equality (total disintegration) and that the relations between different systems reduce to the two types given in subsection \ref{subsec: complex inv curve}.
+As a reminder, these are the rescaling transformation